Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oklahoma State Stats and Trends

-- In Oklahoma State's six games this season, it has four wins against the spread.
+- Oklahoma State has played six games, with four wins against the spread.

-- Oklahoma State's games this year have gone over the total in two out of five opportunities (40%).
+- Oklahoma State's games this year have hit the over on two of five set point totals (40%).

-- Oklahoma State is 4-1 against the spread and 6-0 overall when the team scores more than 16.3 points.
+- When Oklahoma State puts up more than 16.3 points, it is 4-1 against the spread and 6-0 overall.

-- In games that Oklahoma State picks up more than 250.7 yards, the team is 4-1 against the spread and 6-0 overall.
+- When Oklahoma State totals over 250.7 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Cowboys have turned the ball over two more times (9 total) than the Cyclones have forced a turnover (7) this season.
+- The Cowboys have turned the ball over nine times this season, two more turnovers than the Cyclones have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.